cbw1243/CropScapeR/README.md

 ## Acknowledgement
 The development of this package was supported by USDA-NRCS Agreement No. NR193A750016C001 through the Cooperative Ecosystem Studies Units network.
 Any opinions, findings, conclusions, or recommendations expressed are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.

-Dr. [Benjamin Gramig](https://www.bengramig.com/) is a contributor of this package.
-I thank Dr. [Taro Mieno](http://taromieno.netlify.com/) for providing useful suggestions.
+Dr. [Benjamin Gramig](https://www.bengramig.com/) and Dr. [Taro Mieno](http://taromieno.netlify.com/) are contributors of this package.

 ## Reference